LuccaWang1/PetPlanner/README.md

 ![Image of Dashboard webpage with the Log Out button/link in the top navbar in the top right of the image](/static/images/Readme_Markdown/log-out.png)
 *A user can log out*

-* The __session__ is cleared when the user clicks the "Log Out" button that's in the top right of the website - on any webpage the user is on
+* The __Flask session__ is cleared when the user clicks the "Log Out" button that's in the top right of the website - on any webpage the user is on
 <br>

 * Utilizing __Jinja templating__ on the navbar, I hand-built the top and bottom nav bars with __HTML__ and Jinja to determine what the user sees depending on which page the user is on and if they are logged in or not